 Pencil math: If I have 6 classes a day with 125 kids total and 10% need a pencil (that’s roughly 2 per class, which is a very low estimate), that’s 2160 pencils a year.
 You could say, “Just get them back.”
 If you said that you must be confusing pencils with boomerangs.
 Pencils never come back.

-Right now, Amazon Basics has this box of 150 pre-sharpened pencils for $12.49.
+Right now, Amazon Basics has a box of 150 pre-sharpened pencils for $12.49.
 Walmart has this brand-name pack of 30 Ticonderoga pencils for $5.97 (the once that don’t break in the pencil sharpener–a leading cause of teacher silent swears and pencil waste… little known fact, golf pencils are all the generic pencils that get sharpened and teachers throw away*).

 So, the annual cost of pencils alone is between $179.86 (Amazon) and $429.84 (Walmart).

 Let me say that again–that’s just pencils!

 You can see why the pencil became the symbol of all teacher spending.
 When I worked in corporate America, there was a supply cabinet.
 We walked over and took a pencil.
 No need to hoard in case no one would give us a pencil again (a very real thing in schools–we got our “welcome bag” or $20 to buy supplies in the overpriced catalog, and that was that).